home-assistant/home-assistant.io/source/_integrations/nordpool.markdown

 ### Energy Dashboard

-To use the Nordpool integration in the Energy dashboard, use the `Use an entity with current price` option when configuring grid consumption and production.
+To use the Nordpool integration in the **Energy** dashboard, when configuring grid consumption and production, use the **Use an entity with current price** option.

 <p class='img'>
   <img src='/images/integrations/nordpool/nordpool_energy_dashboard.png' alt='Screenshot: Create template sensor'>